gemfire/spring-data-for-vmware-gemfire/documentation/reference/region.md

 to use the other replicas.

 All common configuration options are available for REPLICATE Regions.
-Spring Data for VMware GemFire offers a `replicated-region` element.
+[spring-data-gemfire-name] offers a `replicated-region` element.
 The following example shows a minimal declaration:

 ```highlight
 <gfe:replicated-region id="exampleReplica"/>
 ```

-For more information, see [Distributed and Replicated Regions](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-distributed_regions-chapter_overview.html) in the GemFire product documentation.
+For more information, see [Distributed and Replicated Regions](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-distributed_regions-chapter_overview.html) in the [vmware-gemfire-short-name] product documentation.

 ## <a id="partitioned-region"></a>Partitioned Region

-The Spring Data for VMware GemFire XML namespace also supports `PARTITION` Regions.
+The [spring-data-gemfire-name] XML namespace also supports `PARTITION` Regions.

 A partitioned region is a region where data is divided between peer servers hosting the region so that each peer stores a subset of the